barryclark/jekyll-now/_posts/2016-3-27-NDconvnet.md

 ---
 layout: post
-title: Conv Nets: The N-D conv net
+title: The N-D conv net
 ---

 Following on from my previous post on convolving over rotations (in the z axis), I want to expand on the idea of adding other dimensions to convolve.